ZentaChain/Zentachain/README.md

 ## Chaindefi

-Chaindefi is a dectralized all in one defi.
+Chaindefi is a decentralized all in one defi.

 ## Documentation